Computing composite indices (wsim_composite)ΒΆ

 --output=<file>

-arguments are used to specify variables that should be considered in computing the composite surplus and deficit indices.
+The --surplus and --deficit arguments are used to specify variables that should be considered in computing the composite surplus and deficit indices.

 each argument may refer to more than one variable, and each argument may be provided multiple times.
 The WSIM variable definition notation is fully supported.

-argument specifies the minimum magnitude of the composite surplus and deficit indices for a pixel to be considered to simultaneously experience surplus and deficit.
+The --both_threshold argument specifies the minimum magnitude of the composite surplus and deficit indices for a pixel to be considered to simultaneously experience surplus and deficit.

-allows an optional mask to be defined, so that all composite indices have the same maximum extent even if the input datasets do not.
+The --mask allows an optional mask to be defined, so that all composite indices have the same maximum extent even if the input datasets do not.

 As a more complete example, the following command was is used to produce the WSIM composite indices for January 2017 from multiple raster inputs: